katierose1029/gsoc_blog/_posts/2017-06-29-Property-Changes-Trait-Proxy-and-Perishable-Trait.markdown

 ---

 Tasks for 6/29/17:
-1. Read through notes sent by mentor on Trait Proxy, Property Changes & Staleness
+1. Read through notes sent by mentor on `TraitProxy`, Property Changes & Staleness

 ### Notes from Mentor:
 On Property Changes and Staleness